 Transactional services

-This group of services helps users do things like report an issue, apply for something, make a payment, or book something.
+Help users do things like report an issue, apply for something, make a payment, or book something.

 The goals for these products are to: